HongW2019/OAP-spark2.4.3/README.md

 ## Working with OAP Index

-You can use SQL DDL(create/drop/refresh/check/show index) to try OAP index functionality, run Spark with the following example to try OAP index function with Spark shell.
+You can use SQL DDL(create/drop/refresh/check/show index) to try OAP index function, run Spark with the following example to try OAP index function with Spark shell.
 ```
 . $SPARK_HOME/bin/spark-shell
 ```